KagemaNjoroge/KenyaWeather/README.md

 ## Description

-This application consists of a django backend and a flutter frontend.
+This application consists of a **Django backend** and a **Flutter frontend**.
 The backend is a REST API that provides weather data for a given city.
 The frontend is a mobile application that displays the weather data.

 There is no official weather API for Kenya Meteorological Department.
 The data used in this application is scraped from the [Kenya Meteorological Department](http://www.meteo.go.ke/) website.